-Electives 2-14

-Total Hours Require d 124

-Special Requ Special Requirements

-"Teachers" or "Teachers" or "methods" courses do not count in the major.

-With departm and MATH 17 ental app 713 and 1 proval, students may omit MATH 15 begin with MATH 2825.
-13
+With departmental approval, students may omit MATH 1513 and MATH 1713 and begin with MATH 2825.

-will be met th the institution (including equ challenge exa Associate of A two-year colle met.
-Satisfact The OSRHE computer proficiency graduation requirement will be met through completion of one of the courses in the institution's general education computer literacy option (including equated or substituted courses) or testing out of the challenge exam for this course, OR successful completion of an Associate of Arts or Associate of Science degree at an Oklahoma two-year college in which the computer skills requirement was met.
+The OSRHE computer proficiency graduation requirement will be met through completion of one of the courses in the institution's general education computer literacy option (including equated or substituted courses) or testing out of the challenge exam for this course, OR successful completion of an Associate of Arts or Associate of Science degree at an Oklahoma two-year college in which the computer skills requirement was met.
 Satisfaction of this requirement may not reduce or remove any program requirements.

-Minor i in Chemistry - 100A
+Minor in Chemistry - 100A

 CHEM 1114 General Chemistry I

 CHEM 1214 General Chemistry II

 CHEM 3114 Organic Chemistry I

 CHEM 3214 Quantitative Analysis I

-Salaat ar a of the fallowing

-CHEM 3484 following: Instrumental Analysis
+CHEM 3484 Instrumental Analysis

-CHEM

-CHEM

-CHEM

-CHEM Advanced Inorganic Chemistry AN D

-CHEN -

-CHEM 4514 Physical Chemistry I

-Minimu m Total Hours 20

-"Teachers" or "methods" courses do not count toward the